-A single roll of wallpaper is 27 inches wide by 5 yards long (68.58 cm x 4.57 meters) and covers 30 square feet.
+A single roll of wallpaper is 27 inches wide by 5 yards long (68.58 cm x 4.57 meters) and covers 30 square feet (waste and pattern matching usually takes this down to about 27 usable square feet per roll).
 It’s important you order the amount of paper you need in one order to ensure you get all your wallpaper from the same dye lot, as a different dye lot may have slight color variations.

 Measure the length of the wall area you plan on covering and multiply it by the height of the walls to determine the square footage.

 At this point, you could subtract 21 square feet for any doors and 15 square feet for each window.
-But, to be on the safe side, we advise not subtracting for doors and windows; the extra paper might be needed for matching the pattern.
-In the example above, you would require 12 rolls: 360 ÷ 30 = 12.
+But, to be on the safe side, we advise not subtracting for doors and windows; the extra paper might be needed for matching the pattern, or making repairs in the future.
+In the example above, you would require 14 rolls: 360 ÷ 27 = 13.3.